SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 	- Replace year 0001 with 1970 in VTIMEZONE definitions before deserializing icaldata, since DDay.iCal is extremely slow otherwise, needed for emClient, see ticket #150.

 #### 1.13.2 ####
-- Bug fixes
+- Fehlerbehebungen
 	- Refactor SetOrganizer and GetMailUrl in EventEntityMapper to avoid Nullreference Exceptions and catch COMExceptions.
 	- Catch COMExceptions when accessing timezone of AppointmentItem and fallback to UTC in that case.
 	- Catch COMException when AppointmentItem of an Exception doesn't exist, ignore that exception then since we can't get the changes.
 This happens when the recurring event is not in the local Outlook timezone.
-	- Set WordWrap in newFeaturesTextBox for better readability of new features, feature request 24.
+	- Set WordWrap in newFeaturesTextBox for better readability of Neue Features, feature request 24.
 	- Check for invalid DTEND of vevents and catch COMException when trying to set EndTime, use DTSTART in those cases.
 	- Catch COMException in GetEventOrganizer(), fixes issues with OL2007.
 	- Avoid possible NullReferenceExceptions in MapAttendeesandOrganizer2To1.